surtarso/ASAPCabinetFE/README.md

 Join the [Discussions](https://github.com/surtarso/ASAPCabinetFE/discussions) page for questions and ideas!

 ## Legal
 “All trademarks and logos are the property of their respective owners and are used only for identification purposes.
-This project is not affiliated with or endorsed by any company whose logo appears here.”
+This project is not affiliated with or endorsed by any company whose logo appears here.
+Manufacturer logos appear in low-resolution form strictly for identification of the associated tables.”